Cryptovisor/CryptoVisor/README.md

 # CryptoVisor

-Windows application to maximize crypto-currency investment or trade using Greedy Algorithms.
+Windows application to maximize crypto-currency investment or trade using Greedy Algorithms and Branch & Bound methods.
+Deep Learning soon to be implemented.

 ## Getting Started